LondonBiofoundry/basicsynbio/docs/source/introduction.rst

 BASIC DNA Assembly uses DNA parts flanked by standardised *i*\ P and *i*\ S sequences, along with linker sequences to assemble multi-part DNA constructs.
-It is a powerful technology with > 90 % accuracy for assembling DNA constructs containing up to 14 parts and linkers per assembly round [#Storch2015]_.
+It is a powerful assembly technology with > 90 % accuracy for assembling DNA constructs containing up to 14 parts and linkers per assembly round [#Storch2015]_.
 BASIC also benefits from a single-tier format, where any BASIC part can be used in any BASIC assembly.
 This simplifies the workflow, making BASIC amenable to automation [#Storch2020]_ and aiding hierarchial assemblies.